 Stunning Underwater World

 Make sure to not miss out on the Aquarium Berlin.
-Being one of Europe's best-known and most popular aquariums, it is home to hundreds of reptiles and insects.
+One of Europe's best-known and most popular aquariums, it is home to hundreds of reptiles and insects.
 Jellyfish, lizards and tons of other creatures are waiting to be discovered.
-As a side note, there are public feeding sessions, which are extremely interesting for both the young and the old.
+There are public feeding sessions, which are extremely interesting for the young and the old.

-Founded in 1844, the Zoo Berlin is the oldest German zoo and ninth oldest one worldwide.
+Founded in 1844, Zoo Berlin is the oldest German zoo and the ninth oldest worldwide.
 In 1939, the zoo counted more than 4,000 animals of 1,400 species.
-Most of them died during bombing raids at WWII - just 91 animals survived.
+Most of them died during bombing raids at WWII - only 91 animals survived.
 Dr Katharina Heinroth, first female zoo director in Germany, started to rebuild the almost fully destroyed zoo from close to scratch.

-In 2014, Dr Andreas Knieriem became director of both the Berlin Zoo and the Tierpark Berlin, making hime the sole director of both institutions.
+In 2014, Dr Andreas Knieriem became director of both the Berlin Zoo and the Tierpark Berlin.
 A development plan for the next 20 years was issued for both the Berlin Zoological Garden and the Tierpark.

 How to get there

 There are several ways to get to the Zoo via public transport.
 For instance, take the S-Bahn S5, S7 and S75 and exit at Zoologischer Garten, or take the U2 and U9 and exit at Zoologischer Garten.
-You may also want to check if you're better off with taking the U1 and U9 and exit at Kurfuerstendamm.
-There are about 15 bus lines plus the X9 express bus leading to the airport which all stop at the Zoo.
-If you're trying to reach the Zoo coming from out of town, there are several regional trains you are free to take (E1, RE2, RE7, IRE, RB21, RB22).
+Alternatively, take the U1 and U9 and exit at Kurfuerstendamm.
+There are about 15 bus lines plus the X9 express bus leading to the airport which all stop at the zoo.
+If you're trying to reach the zoo coming from out of town, there are several regional trains (E1, RE2, RE7, IRE, RB21, RB22).

 Within walking distance, there are parking options at Nuernberger Strasse.
-However, there are parking lots adjacent to the Zoo.
+However, there are parking lots adjacent to the zoo as well.
 Most of them are not free of charge.
 There is also a parking garage at Nuerberger Strasse.